-STEP 5: Once ten minutes have passed, ask one of the groups to bring their answers up and tape them to the board beneath each of the signs you have posted using the prepared masking tape.
-Go through the responses using the Answer Key as a guide making corrections as necessary.
+STEP 5: Once ten minutes have passed, ask one of the groups to bring their answers up and tape them to the board beneath each of the signs you have posted using the masking tape you pre-tore before class started.
+Make corrections as necessary and go through the responses using the Answer Key as a guide.